SPCA of Texas seizes animals for third time from Caddo Mills property

-CADDO MILLS – Dogs, cats, kittens and even a pig were removed from a home in Caddo Mills Wednesday.
+CADDO MILLS, Texas – Dogs, cats, kittens and even a pig were removed from a home in Caddo Mills Wednesday.

 “These animals were being held in cruel conditions,” said SPCA spokeswoman Maura Davies.
 “I always say, if you see something say something.”